madskjeldgaard/exformal-website-source/content/releases/anders-vestergaard-og-johanna-borchert-pulse-for-the-change-breath-piece.md

 #### Interviewer: And these are a kind of exercise, right?

-AV: Yeah, in a way they are kind of exercises, and then it became that I play concerts with it.
+AV: Yeah, in a way they are kind of exercises, and then I happened to play concerts with it.

 #### Interviewer: Can you try to give an example of some of these exercises?